-Taimi has been involved in the mental health sector for nearly a decade, managing a variety of roles and significant projects encompassing consumer advice, communications, media and marketing, digital initiatives, social entrepreneurship, business development, mental health promotion and education and training.
+Taimi has been involved in the mental health sector for over a decade, managing a variety of roles and significant projects encompassing consumer advice, communications, media and marketing, digital initiatives, social entrepreneurship, business development, mental health promotion and education and training.

 Over the years, she has worked on innovative projects with specialist sectors to increase their mental health literacy, including such diverse groups as tertiary training organisations, corporate business, media and entertainment industries, schools, youth and older persons, addictions and the Police.

 Taimi represents the consumer voice in various strategic governance positions relating to sector and service improvement, policy and suicide prevention.
 Featured as a global thought-leader in the March 2018 edition of M2 Woman Magazine, Taimi’s history in film, theatre and television, means she often uses the arts as a safe vehicle to help audiences understand and see value in challenging experiences.
 Her creative work includes the world’s first International Mental Health Arts Festival ‘The Big reTHiNK’ as featured in ‘MiNDFOOD’ Magazine and collaborating on “Mockingbird” and the annual “Atawhai” festival.

 Ksenia was born and raised in Moscow, Russia, moved to New Zealand in 2012 and graduated from AUT Business School with honours majoring in accounting in 2016.
 Ksenia has provided business services to Small to Medium enterprises and start-ups in both the private and public sectors, including co-designing a business plan that won the AUT Venture Fund competition and granted a tech start-up that Ksenia co-founded.